 Poets United is a community for poets who blog.
 Our purpose is to unite the poets from all walks of life who are found in the blogosphere.
 Our goal is to provide an active and supportive community.
 We each write poetry for our own personal reasons, but if you are here, one of those reasons is to share your writing with others.

-As many poets also like to tell stories in prose (whether fiction or 'creative' non-fiction) we also have a once-a-month segment for that form of expression.
+As many poets also like to tell stories in prose – whether fiction or 'creative' non-fiction – we also have a couple of opportunities per month for (very short examples of) that form of expression.

 Below you will see just a small sampling of what goes on here at Poets United.
 We are all about our members and the community.